FinTrak-Solutions/.github/profile/README.md

 Users can access easy-to-use text user interface to set spending limits in categories like housing, utilities, and entertainment, as well as income expectations, such as salary or bonuses.
 By allowing budgets to be managed daily, weekly, monthly, or yearly, the tool lets users adjust tracking to fit their personal needs.
 With real-time updates on spending, users can continuously monitor their progress and stay aligned with their financial goals.

-**:ledger:Comprehensive Financial Reports:ledger:**
+**:ledger:Detailed Financial Reports:ledger:**

-Users can access customizable reports that provide clear insights into their spending and saving habits.
-These reports are available in different views—such as account-based, income-focused, or expense-oriented—and can be adjusted by time frame, ranging from daily to yearly.
+Users can access detailed reports that provide clear insights into their spending and saving habits.
+These reports are available in a category centric way with classified transactions.
 Additionally, the tool offers budget status summaries (below target, on target, or exceeded) to show users how well they’re meeting their financial goals.

 # Features
 In this section, we would explain the details about the features of our personal finance tracker to support the above objectives.